Developing an LLM-Based Feedback System Grounded in Evidence-Centered Design to Support Physics Problem Solving: Theoretical Background

-At the same time, a substantial body of research highlights potential risks.
-Unproductive uses of AI may hinder learning; for instance, outsourcing thinking to the LLM, a phenomenon called ``metacognitive laziness'' \cite{fan_beware_2025} or ``cognitive debt'' \cite{kosmyna_your_2025}, which in turn reinforces further dependence on such systems.
-Particularly, students who rely heavily on LLMs have been found to perform worse in the long term compared to peers who did not use such tools \cite{kosmyna_your_2025,Bastani.2025}.
-Moreover, on the part of the machine, LLMs are trained to satisfy users, called ``syncophancy'' (insincere flatterers), and may hallucinate/confabulate information \cite{Cheng.2025,Summerfield.2025}.
+At the same time, a substantial body of research highlights potential risks of using AI in education.
+Unproductive uses of AI may hinder learning; for instance, when users outsource thinking to the LLM—often referred to as “metacognitive laziness” \cite{fan_beware_2025}, “cognitive debt” \cite{kosmyna_your_2025}, \corr{or "deskilling" \cite{Rafner.2021}}—this may reinforce further dependence on such systems.
+Particularly, students who heavily rely on LLMs have been found to perform worse in the long term compared to peers who did not use such tools \cite{kosmyna_your_2025,Bastani.2025}.
+Moreover, on the part of the machine, LLMs are trained to satisfy users, called ``sycophancy'' (insincere flatterers), and may hallucinate/confabulate information \cite{cheng_sycophantic_2026,Summerfield.2025}.
 LLMs may also produce complete solutions rather than feedback that meaningfully supports learning \cite{Shuster2021_RAG_Hallucination}.
 Another issue concerns how students utilize LLM-generated content.
-While errors in simple calculation tasks or in domains where students already possess strong prior knowledge are often recognized, mistakes in more complex problems are frequently adopted uncritically, a phenomenon described in the literature as ``unreflected acceptance'' \cite{krupp_unreflected_2024, helal_when_2024}.
-Users of LLMs tend to trust even incorrect answers of LLMs more when longer explanations are provided \cite{Steyvers2025WhatLLMsKnow}.
+While errors in simple calculation tasks or in domains where students already possess strong prior knowledge are often recognized, errors in more complex and difficult settings are often adopted uncritically, a phenomenon described in the literature as ``unreflected acceptance'' \cite{krupp_unreflected_2024, helal_when_2024}.
+Interestingly, users tend to trust LLM-generated responses more when they include longer explanations, even if the responses are incorrect. \cite{Steyvers2025WhatLLMsKnow}.

-Consequently, without careful oversight over the human interactions with the feedback system and over the implementation of the LLMs, the interactions might be to the detriment of the students.
+Consequently, without careful oversight of both students’ interactions with the feedback system and the technical and pedagogical implementation of the system, such interactions may be detrimental to students.

 Many current LLM-based feedback systems provide feedback to students' responses to questions of a predominantly conceptual nature \cite{avila_using_2024}.
-They rarely take the additional step of engaging students with actual problems that require representing a problem from a science perspective, multi-step reasoning, and applying advanced mathematical operations—i.e., genuine scientific problem solving.
-One reason for this gap is that problem solving is inherently more complex to assess, and accurate assessment is a prerequisite for providing feedback that is both factually and pedagogically sound.
+They rarely take the additional step of engaging students with actual physics problems that require representing a problem from a science perspective, multi-step reasoning, and applying advanced mathematical operations—i.e., genuine physics problem solving.
+One reason for this gap is that physics problem solving is inherently more complex to assess, and accurate assessment is a prerequisite for providing feedback that is both factually and pedagogically sound.